Conservation and restoration of illuminated manuscripts: Conservation challenges

 The complex challenges of illuminated manuscripts make them a uniquely troublesome medium for conservation.
 Their illumination, adhesives, paints, inks, papers, and even their very bindings can pose issues ranging from toxic chemicals to lost pages.
 Some of these issues are universal to book conservation.
 The troubles with ink on parchment pages and of loose bindings can be found in any book contemporary to the Medieval and Migration Periods.
 Yet illuminated manuscripts take these usual issues and add to them with poisonous paint, corroding metals, and uniquely challenging materials such as the luxuriously expensive yet eternally flaking lapis lazuli paint.
 Illuminated manuscripts are also problematic because of their popularity amongst displays.
 For these reasons and many others, illuminated manuscripts are clearly more challenging to conservators than their plainer contemporaries.
 Hidden away in private collections and small institutions, some of these books are gradually falling into disrepair.
 This fact is all the more important when you look past the aesthetic and monetary value of these books and realize that they are some of the only surviving written pieces from a time when there is so little historical information available that textbooks call it the Dark Ages.
 In the future, as technology evolves, it may be possible to gradually bring the economy and social system of the Migration Period into the light by carefully analyzing these books.

 Digital preservation

-Manuscript preservation may also take the form of digital archiving, which is particularly useful for vulnerable manuscripts and fragments susceptible to deterioration such as the burnt fragments extant from the Cotton library fire which have now been recorded using multispectral imaging by the British Library.
+Manuscript preservation may also take the form of digitization, which is particularly useful for vulnerable manuscripts and fragments susceptible to deterioration such as the burnt fragments extant from the Cotton library fire which have now been recorded using multispectral imaging by the British Library.
 Fragmentarium (Digital Research Laboratory for Medieval Manuscript Fragments) is an online database which, since September 2017, preserves and collates fragments of medieval manuscripts making them available to researchers, collectors and historians worldwide.
 It is an international collaboration of major libraries and collections including the British Library, Harvard, Stanford, Yale and the Vatican.